Healthdirect Free Australian health advice you can count on.

 How do I find an ophthalmologist?

-Ask your doctor or optometrist for a recommendation or use the healthdirect service finder to locate an ophthalmologist in your area.
+You can ask your doctor or optometrist for a recommendation.
+You can also ask your family or friends for a suggestion.
+Try the healthdirect's service finder to locate an ophthalmologist in your area.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.